sfwnisme/school-management-system/README.md

 - [ ] dynamic breadcrump.
 - [ ] try and catch of the server returns into the try block of the client components
 - [ ] create Input UI Component with its message and variants, this will help you achive the Single dependency principle
+- [ ] create an object contains the inputs name of the react hook forms, to help me loop the inputs instead of write them manully every type. [this task need more search to make it more typescript friendly]
+- [ ] dynamic profile page for the all users data types insturctors, users, students and etc... .

 ## UI components